UmeshSingla/user-tags/readme.txt

 Key Features:

     Easy Taxonomy Management: Register and manage user taxonomies effortlessly, providing structure to your user base without unnecessary complexity.
-    Admin users with the edit_users capability can assign or un-assign categories from the User profile page, made even more flexible with the ut_render_taxonomy_dropdown filter.
+    Admin users with the edit_users capability can assign or un-assign categories from the User profile page, made even more flexible with the ut_render_taxonomy_dropdown filter to modify the check.

+    Taxonomy Template Customization: Each taxonomy term generates its own archive featuring the list of assigned users.
+The plugin allows you to customize this template by simply creating a folder named user-taxonomy-template.php in your theme's root directory."
+    Make sure to refresh your permalinks after creating a new taxonomy to ensure that the template functions correctly.

     Dynamic User Lists: user-directory block allows you to display user lists based on roles, with a variety of customizable fields and filters for your front-end design.